SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

 \subsection{Statistical analysis}

-This section presents the statistical comparison of embedding algorithms using average rank diagrams~\cite{demsar2006statistical} and Bayesian comparison~\cite{benavoli2017bayes}.
+This section presents the statistical comparison of embedding algorithms by using average rank diagrams with critical distances~(\cite{demsar2006statistical}) and also Bayesian comparisons~(\cite{benavoli2017bayes}).

-Average rank diagrams are shown in Figures~\ref{fig:cdmicromax} and~\ref{fig:cdmacromax}.
+Average rank diagrams are shown in Fig.~\ref{fig:cdmicromax} and~\ref{fig:cdmacromax}.
 These diagrams display the mean rank of algorithms over all datasets along the horizontal line.
 The ranks used in these diagrams are assigned to the algorithms based on their best performing percentage on a given dataset.
-We assigned ranks in this way because we usually only want to classify a few new instances using models trained on vast amounts of labeled data.
-More diagrams showing the performance where ranks are assigned based on mean results over all percentages on a dataset can be found in the Appendix (Figures~\ref{fig:cdmicromean} and~\ref{fig:cdmacromean}).
+We assigned ranks in this way because we usually only want to classify a few new instances using models trained on larger amounts of labeled data.
+More diagrams showing the performance where ranks are assigned based on mean results over all percentages on a dataset can be found in Appendix~\ref{sec:app-rank}.
+The critical distance in the figures group classifiers whose rank is not significantly different (Friedman test with Nemenyi \emph{post-hoc} correction).

-We see that for both micro and macro F1 metric SNoRe SDF performs best out of all algorithms and that when a constant amount (2048) of features are used SNoRe performs observably worse being fifth overall in the macro F1 metric.
+We see that for both micro and macro F1 metric SNoRe (SDF) performs best out of all algorithms and that when a constant amount (2048) of pivot nodes are used, SNoRe performs observably worse being fifth overall in the macro F1 metric.
+We can see that NetMF (SCD), DeepWalk, node2vec, and both versions of SNoRe form a group of algorithms that are state-of-the-art and perform significantly better than the other embedding algorithms.
+Our claim that SNoRe performs similar to other state-of-the-art algorithms is further backed by the critical distance that groups both versions of SNoRe with node2vec, DeepWalk, and NetMF (SCD).

-Bayesian variants of performance comparison classifiers were recently introduced as a way to combat the shortcomings of methods like null hypothesis significance testing (NHST)~\cite{benavoli2017bayes}.
+Bayesian variants of performance comparison classifiers were recently introduced as a way to combat the shortcomings of methods like null hypothesis significance testing (NHST)~(\cite{benavoli2017bayes}).
 We use the Bayesian variant of the hierarchical t-test to determine differences in performance of compared classifiers.
 This test distinguishes between three scenarios: two where one of the classifiers outperforms the other and the one in which the difference in classifier performance lies in the region of practical equivalence (rope).
 The size of rope is a free parameter set to $0.01$ in our experiments, which means that two performances are considered the same if they differ by less then $0.01$.
+An algorithm can be argued to perform significantly better, if $p(\textrm{algorithm})>0.95$.